Research show that vitamin D from the sun can lower your cancer risk.

 UVC-rays have the shortest wavelength (below 290 nm).
 And are almost absorbed by the ozone layer.
 UVC-rays can contribute to sunburning and premature aging of the skin if the ozone layer is thin.

-Once the sun reaches below 35-degree the UVB-rays stop reaching the atmosphere.
+Once the sun reaches below 30-degree the UVB-rays stop reaching the atmosphere.
 The sun's UVA-rays still enter the atmosphere during the afternoon or morning.

 The UVA-rays penetrate deeper than UVB-rays.
 Overexposure to UVA-rays can damage the skin.
 If you sunbathe before, 10 am or after 3 pm you miss out on UVB-rays and don’t get any benefits of vitamin D.

 Besides the solar angle, the location you reside affects the amount of vitamin D you can get.
-If you live 35 degrees latitude or less from the equator, you can get vitamin D every day of the year.
+If you live close to the equator, you can get vitamin D every day of the year.

 Clothes can block vitamin D generation.
 The more areas of the body that you expose to the sun the higher the rate of vitamin D.

 Your skin color influences the amount of vitamin D that you can absorb.
 The darker the skin, the less vitamin D you will generate.